Risiidhan/BookStore-Backend/README.md

 # BookStore Backend System

-This System is a simple software designed to latest .NET design patterns, tools and architecture.
+This System is a simple software designed to latest .NET version 8.0.2 design patterns, tools and architecture.
 Built with a clean architecture approach, the system is organized into distinct layers: API layer, Domain layer, and Infrastructure layer and SQL Server.

 - _Follows CQRS approach with Mediatr_
 - _Repository patterns_